 Alabama and the Civil Rights Struggle

-Join me as we journey back to a dark time in our nation's history and learn the inspirational stories of those who would stop at nothing to have their voices heard.
+Join me for a private and personal journey back to a dark time in our nation's history and learn the inspirational stories of those who would stop at nothing to have their voices heard.

 Alabama was the front line for both sides of a struggle that came to define post-war America.
 No visit to this historic state would be complete without due regard to the people who risked everything to overcome its institutionalized injustice.

-Meeting location: Please meet at #2 Broad Street, Selma, AL
+Meeting Point Options: Suggested by Guide: Please meet at #2 Broad Street Selma, AL

 Estimated Local Cash Needed